milamilovic/AlgoRythm/README.md

 # AlgoRythm

+## Note on Code Privacy
+Please note that the code for this project is kept private and is not publicly accessible.
+This decision was made to protect sensitive information and intellectual property.
+If you would like to learn more about the project or collaborate, please reach out to me directly.

 ## Overview
 AlgoRythm is a music generation application written in Unity and integrated with Chuck.
 It generates infinite music in the lofi and pop genres, providing users with a never-ending stream of relaxing and immersive tunes.
 The applicatios algorithm creates unique and evolving compositions, providing an innovative and dynamic listening experience.